 Paying attention to culture.
 Recognising achievement.
 Celebrating like family.
 It’s an approach that has earned Texas Roadhouse greater levels of employee satisfaction and an impressive 30 percent reduction in turnover in its locations that use recognition most.

 Other company metrics also speak to the success of Texas Roadhouse’s approach to cultivating culture.
 In 2009:

 “Why create a culture, when you can create a movement?” says Dodson.
 “We want to create a movement that our employees and our customers can really engage in.
 Being smart about showing our appreciation in as many ways, for as many results as we can think of, will help create that movement.”

 “We’ve also seen amazing reductions in negative employee phone calls,” says Dodson.
-“Alongside measurements like how much the program is being used, those types of culture shifts tell us we’re doing something right.”
+“Alongside measurements like how much the programme is being used, those types of culture shifts tell us we’re doing something right.”

 And while every company is different, Dodson believes every company has to create a unique culture for themselves and anyone can create a culture that their people can embrace and believe in.

 “Recognition really is a simple choice,” says Dodson.
 “We have seen that over 16 years of our business at Texas Roadhouse.
 Taking care of your people makes a difference.
 It drives results.
 It creates success.”